SS Leland Stanford

-The SS Leland Stanford was a Liberty ship built for service in World War II.
+SS Leland Stanford was a Liberty ship built for service in World War II.

 Namesake

 The ship was named for Amasa Leland Stanford, California governor, president of the Central Pacific Railroad, and founder of Stanford University.

 Construction

-SS Leland Stanford was the 53rd ship launched by the California Shipbuilding Corporation, at Long Beach, California.
+Leland Stanford was the 53rd ship launched by the California Shipbuilding Corporation, at Long Beach, California.
 She was launched 42 days after her keel was laid.

-Sponsor

 The sponsor of the ship was Mrs. Neil Petree, secretary of the Stanford Women's Club of Los Angeles.
 Her maid of honor was her daughter, Virginia Petree.
 Mrs. Petree, formerly Vera Margaret Thomas, took her A.B. degree at Stanford in 1918.